-Component Three: 40% of the qualification; externally assessed written exam 1hour 30 minutes, 80 marks.
+Component Three: 40% of the qualification; externally assessed controlled assessment 20 hours, 80 marks.

-The AQA Technical Award offers a clear route into further and higher education for drama, performance and directorial courses.
+This vocational Award offers a clear route into further and higher education for drama, performance and directorial courses.
 Career opportunities are numerous, for example, acting, presenting, stage managing, drama therapy and directing.
 In addition, students develop skills which support other further/higher education courses and career pathways.
 These include the ability to collaborate with others, think analytically and evaluate effectively.